InstaPy/instapy-quickstart/README.md

 #### Basic quickstart file
 To get started quickly we've prepared a basic quickstart file in which you only have to edit the username and password, inside the single quotes, to make sure you're all set up.
-After testing your installtion by starting InstaPy once, you can go in and use the mentioned [Udemy course]() and the [documentation](https://github.com/timgrossmann/InstaPy) to configure your personal bot.
+After testing your installtion by starting InstaPy once, you can go in and use the [documentation](https://github.com/timgrossmann/InstaPy) to configure your personal bot.

 The basic quickstart file looks like this:
 ```python